-- How long does it take to master the terminology and platform basics: IT professionals with a network background will likely already know the majority of the terminology and platform basics.
+How long does it take to master the terminology and platform basics for CompTIA Network+ (N10-008)?
+IT professionals with a network background will likely already know most of the terminology and platform basics.
 However, even in this case, it's useful to go through the entire training course to ensure that your experience is well-rounded enough to address all of the exam material.

-- How long do people study for the exam: Because this certification covers such a broad spectrum of material, study times vary widely and are primarily dependent on the amount of experience someone has going into their prep phase.
+How long do people study for the CompTIA Network+ (N10-008) exam?
+Because this certification covers such a broad spectrum of material, study times vary widely and are primarily dependent on the amount of experience someone has going into their prep phase.
 Approximately one-third of professionals take one month to prepare, with another third taking two months and the final third taking three months or longer.

-- How to know you're ready to take the exam: We recommend working through several practice exams and inversely correlating the number with your IT background.
+How do you know when you're ready to take the CompTIA Network+ (N10-008) exam?
+We recommend working through several practice exams and inversely correlating the number with your IT background.
 The deeper your experience, the fewer practice tests you'll need, while newcomers might need up to four practice runs.
-After you’ve completed two assessments with a passing score and no longer feel like you’re encountering new material, you're ready to sign up for the actual certification exam.
+After completing two assessments with a passing score and no longer feeling like encountering new material, you're ready to sign up for the certification exam.

-While many of the certifications we’re recommending aim to boost your career upward, CompTIA A+ is a bit different.
-Often described as an "entry-level rite of passage for IT technicians,” approximately half of the more than two million certifications issued by CompTIA are A+.
-This cert is required to be employed as an IT tech by Dell, Intel, and HP, and is one of the primary requirements for Department of Defense IT personnel.
+While many of the certifications we recommend aim to boost your career upward, CompTIA A+ is slightly different.
+Often described as an "entry-level rite of passage for IT technicians," this cert is required to be employed as an IT tech by Dell, Intel, and HP and is one of the primary requirements for Department of Defense IT personnel.

-- How long does it take to complete the training: 34 hours (max).
+How long does it take to complete the CompTIA A+ training?
+34 hours (max).
 The training program for the first exam will take 21 hours, but additional study time should be factored in to account for any knowledge deficiencies.
-We've found that the first exam tends to be the more difficult of the two, and test-takers averaged 11 weeks of prep time.
-The second exam has a 14-hour training curriculum and takes less time for corresponding study but is still comprehensive.
-The average training time tends to be about 10 weeks for Round 2.
+We've found that the first exam tends to be the more difficult, and test-takers averaged 11 weeks of prep time.
+The second exam has a 14-hour training curriculum and takes less time for the corresponding study but is still comprehensive.
+The average training time tends to be about ten weeks for Round 2.

-- How long does it take to complete practice exams: Because of the breadth of knowledge required, it's best to take one practice exam and then spend a week brushing up on any questions that you missed.
-Dig deep into the material surrounding that item, and be sure that you feel confident about those domains before taking your next practice test.
+How long does it take to complete the CompTIA A+ 220-1101 and 220-1102 practice exams?
+Because of the breadth of knowledge required, it's best to take one practice exam and then spend a week brushing up on any questions that you missed.
+Dig deep into the material surrounding that item, and ensure you feel confident about those domains before taking your next practice test.
 Repeat this process until you're consistently achieving passing scores.
 Set aside a month for practice tests and subsequent review.

-- How long does it take to master the terminology and platform basics: Plan for a total of five to six months to prepare for both exams.
-This timeline can be substantially shortened with greater levels of experience, but take at least one to two practice tests before you even schedule the actual exam.
+How long does it take to master the terminology and platform basics for CompTIA A+ 220-1101 and 220-1102?
+Plan for five to six months to prepare for both exams.
+This timeline can be substantially shortened with greater levels of experience, but take at least one to two practice tests before you schedule the actual exam.

-- How long do people study for the exam: This varies based on experience level, but expect to spend a minimum of 100 hours between working through the study material, taking practice tests, and reattacking low-scoring areas.
+How long do people study for the CompTIA A+ 220-1101 and 220-1102 exams?
+This varies based on experience level, but expect to spend a minimum of 100 hours between working through the study material, taking practice tests, and reattacking low-scoring areas.
 How long this takes from a calendar perspective varies, but remember that slow and steady wins the race — cramming for six hours a day will result in rapid burnout and low information retention rates.

-- How to know you're ready to take the exam: You're going to cover so much material that the best way to know you're fully prepped is when you start getting bored with the information.
+How do you know when you're ready to take the CompTIA A+ 220-1101 and 220-1102 exams?
+You're going to cover so much material that the best way to know you're fully prepped is when you start getting bored with the information.
 To be clear, you're not ready when you're bored with the process; plan to put in the hours over multiple weeks.
-However, when you start to get bored with material review, you're likely ready.
+However, when you start to get bored with material reviews, you're likely ready.